dielomawsome/TechEd/README.md

 4. Add button to retrieve attachment
 5. Call API Get

-## Step 2 - Find a solution using Amazon Bedrock
+## Part 2 - Find a solution using Amazon Bedrock

 In the second step you're going to call a pre-defined API to find a solution for the incidents you create in your BTP application.
 The API provided below will receive a question (in the body of the call) and will first perform an internet search for a solution and provide a step by step set of instructions for you to solve your problem.
 This API leverages the Generative AI capability provided by Amazon Bedrock and the Anthropic Claude Foundation Model.